marsim00/IBM-Model-1/README.md

 "jhu" folder contains a simple aligner (*align*) and evaluation scripts (*check_alignments.py* and *score_alignments.py*) from the [homework](http://mt-class.org/jhu/hw1.html) for the Machine Translation class at John Hopkins University ([repository](https://github.com/xutaima/jhu-mt-hw/tree/master/hw2)).
 These scripts are used for the evaluation of my model and for its comparison with the simple aligner.

 ### Evaluation
 Evaluation of alignments is performed by using evaluation.py, check-alignments.py and score-alignments.py.
-The output of the evaluation are precision, recall and AER estimates.
+The output of the evaluation are precision, recall and alignment error rate (AER) estimates.

 *Example*